 The satellite and earth station parameters used in the analysis are found in Table 9.
 Missing parameter values have been assumed, as labelled in Table 9, or computed using ITU-R Recommendations as a guide.

-Depictions of the potential interference scenarios used in this analysis are shown in Figs 3, 4, and 5.
-Figure 3 shows the dynamic scenario of an elliptical orbiting satellite, Fig. 4 shows the static scenario where main beam antenna coupling occurs between the satellite and System-6 and Fig. 5 shows the static scenario where main beam antenna coupling occurs between the earth stations and System-6.
+Depictions of the potential interference scenarios used in this analysis are shown in Figs 3, and 4.
+Figure 3 shows the dynamic scenario of an elliptical orbiting satellite, Fig. 4 shows the static scenario where main beam antenna coupling occurs between the satellite and System-6.

 Figure 3